 Vegetarianism and Health

 Most doctors and nutritionists agree that a low-fat diet high in fruits, vegetables, and nuts can be a boon to health.
-There’s also widespread acknowledgment that reducing or eliminating red meat from the diet cuts your risk of heart disease.
+There’s also research suggesting that reducing or eliminating red meat from the diet may cut your risk of heart disease.

 It’s difficult to say whether being a vegetarian or a vegan lowers cancer risk.
 This is mainly because of the diversity within the vegetarian population.